Charles Carroll (barrister): Career

-In 1760 he completed construction of his summer home and estate at "Georgia Plantation", southwest of Baltimore along the Georgetown Road, also known as the Columbia Road (later Washington Boulevard, (U.S. Route 1) in modern Carroll Park and north of the Gwynns Falls stream which flows into the Middle Branch ("Ridgeley's Cove") and Ferry Branch of the Patapsco River.
-He named the home "Mount Clare" after his grandmother.
-In June 1763 Charles married, to Margaret Tilghman (1742–1817), daughter of Matthew Tilghman of Talbot County.
+In 1760, Carroll completed construction of his summer home estate at Georgia Plantation, southwest of Baltimore along Georgetown Road, also known as the Columbia Road, later named Washington Boulevard, (U.S. Route 1) in present-day Carroll Park north of Gwynns Falls, which flows into the Middle Branch ("Ridgeley's Cove") and Ferry Branch of the Patapsco River.
+He named the home Mount Clare after his grandmother.
+In June 1763' he married Margaret Tilghman (1742–1817), daughter of Matthew Tilghman of Talbot County, Maryland.
 Although the couple had no children who reached maturity, they remained together until his death.
-She became the mistress of Mount Clare, and earned a reputation for her greenhouse and pinery, where she grew oranges, lemons, and pineapple.
+She earned a reputation for her greenhouse and pinery, growing oranges, lemons, and pineapple.

-Revolutionary years
+American Revolution

-Carroll continued in the Assembly until it was prorogued at the beginning of the Revolution, and then met with other leaders in the Annapolis Convention and had important roles in all their sessions.
+Carroll continued in the Maryland Assembly until it was discontinued when the American Revolutionary War began in 1775.
+He then met with other leaders in the Annapolis Convention and had important roles in all their sessions.
 He joined the Committee of Correspondence in 1774, and the Committee of Safety in 1775.
 He presided over several sessions of the Convention, which was the early revolutionary government in Maryland.

-Charles was one of the committee of the convention that drafted the "Declaration and Charter of Rights and form of government for the state of Maryland" which served as Maryland's first new constitution after it was adopted on 3 November 1776.
+Carroll was one of the convention committee members who drafted the Declaration and Charter of Rights and form of government for the state of Maryland, which served as Maryland's first new constitution after it was adopted on 3 November 1776.
 When the convention voted to expel the 23rd proprietary governor and last royal governor, Sir Robert Eden, 1st Baronet, of Maryland, he delivered the message as the chairman of the Convention.
 Then, in an action typical of his style, he entertained the governor and his wife as house guests at Mount Clare Mansion until they sailed for England.

-Later in November 1776, the Convention sent Carroll as a delegate to the Continental Congress to replace his cousin, Charles Carroll of Carrollton.
+In November 1776, the Convention sent Carroll as a delegate to the Second Continental Congress in Philadelphia, where he replaced his cousin, Charles Carroll of Carrollton.
 He served in that Congress until 15 February 1777.
 He declined the position of Chief Justice in the new revolutionary confederation government.
 But when he returned, he was elected to the first state Senate in 1777.
 Later he was re-elected and served in that office until his death, on 23 March 1783, at Mount Clare Mansion.
 His funeral was held at Old St. Paul's Anglican Church (now Episcopal since 1789) in Baltimore at North Charles and East Saratoga Streets.
 He was buried there (small cemetery surrounding original church, later moved to block between West Baltimore and Lombard Streets-bounded by new Martin Luther King Boulevard) but later his body was moved to St. Anne's Churchyard (Anglican/Episcopal) off Church Circle in Annapolis.